 SQL contains three parts:

-- Data definition language contains statements that help you define the database and its objects e.g., tables, views, triggers, stored procedures, etc.
+- Data definition language includes statements that help you define the database and its objects, e.g., tables, views, triggers, stored procedures, etc.

 - Data manipulation language contains statements that allow you to update and query data.

-- Data control language allows you to grant the permissions to a user to access a certain data in the database.
+- Data control language allows you to grant the permissions to a user to access specific data in the database.

 Now, you understand database and SQL, and it’s time to answer the next question…